 Tsavo camping safari may start from Mombasa City, Nyali beach, Malindi beach, Tiwi beach, Mombasa Port, Shanzu beach, Kilifi beach, Galu beach, Bamburi beach, Msambweni beach or Diani beach.

 Mombasa – Tsavo East N/P

-A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduoce you to your safari guide and other members of the tour.
+A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduce you to your safari guide and other members undertaking the tsavo camping safari.

 You will be driven to Tsavo East Buchuma Gate.
 Have breakfast or refreshments then proceed on game viewing en route to the camp.
 Tsavo west and Tsavo east combined are the biggest parks in Kenya.
 Tsavo East is also known as the “Theatre of Wild”.

 On arrival at the camp you will be assisted to check inn into your respective tents.
 After lunch spend the afternoon at leisure and later go for the evening game drive.
 Tsavo is a vast flat plain broken by the long length of the galana river.
 This is one of the areas elephants have been able to follow ancient migratory route as they have for a millennium.

 Elephants of tsavo have a distinctive brick red colour shade of dust that elephants like to wallow and bath in.
 Tsavo East has vast amounts of diverse wildlife that can be seen, including the famous ‘big five’ consisting of lion, black rhino, cape buffalo, elephant and leopard.

 The park also is also home to a great variety of bird life such as the black kite, crowned crane, lovebird and the sacred bird.
 Dinner and overnight at Ndololo Camp.

 An early morning game drive after breakfast is well worth while, depart and head to Amboseli following a convoy arriving in time for lunch.